-- Composition Zones tab: Contains controls allowing you to set the attributes for the currently selected composition zone . - Component tab: Contains controls allowing you to set the attributes of the currently selected component. - When you select a picture box that contains an image, the number next to the Effective Image Resolution icon in the Home tab of the Measurements palette displays the effective resolution of the image.
+• Composition Zones tab: Contains controls allowing you to set the attributes for the currently selected composition zone .

+➡ When you select a picture box that contains an image, the number next to the Effective Image Resolution icon ■ in the Home tab of the Measurements palette displays the effective resolution of the image.
 The actual image resolution divided by the scale of the image equals the effective resolution.
 For example, if you import an image with an actual image resolution of 100 dpi and then increase the scale from 100% to 200%, the effective resolution is 50 dpi.
 The higher the effective resolution is, the higher the quality of the reproduced image will be.
 Note that if you select multiple picture boxes with varying effective resolutions, no number displays next to the Effective Image Resolution icon.